andy-blum/devtools/packages/web-extension/README.md

 - `yarn launch:firefox` to open https://ibm.com in firefox
 - `yarn launch:firefox:dev` to open firefox to the extension's debugging page.

-> [!NOTE] You may need to re-launch the extension for some changes (i.e. changes
-> to the manifest file).
+Note: You may need to re-launch the extension for some changes (e.g. changes to the manifest file).

 #### Build extension